Shaving Tips for Teen Girls

 - Splash warm water on your skin (or soak it) for a few minutes before shaving.
 Then apply generous amounts of a lubricant like shaving cream or bar soap.
 Allow the cream or gel to soften your skin for five minutes before you start to shave.

-- Shave in the direction of hair growth.
+- Shave in the direction of hair growth, such as in a downward direction on the leg since leg hair grows down.
 If not, you can get razor burn if your skin is sensitive.

 - While it is common to go with the grain of the hair in your armpits, most girls prefer to shave their legs and bikini area upward, because this provides a closer shave.
 Just be careful.